list of marketo email invalid codes

 There are a few smart campaigns I recommend be built in your operational folder in Marketo to further manage invalid emails.
 Before I dive into those, let’s walk through the initial Marketo/Salesforce integration as it relates to this field since it’s known to cause issues.

-Typically, when integrating Marketo with Salesforce there isn’t a standard SFDC field available to map to Marketo’s out-of-the-box “ËœEmail Invalid‘ field.
+Typically, when integrating Marketo with Salesforce there isn’t a standard SFDC field available to map to Marketo’s out-of-the-box “˜Email Invalid‘ field.
 The result is the field is left unmapped Marketo.

-Fast forward a few months later, your customer service and/or sales reps want a way to identify if an email is bad, and they make a request to their SFDC admin to create a field that will show them if the record’s email is valid… In comes a new field for the Email Invalid use case in Marketo!
+A few months later, customer service or sales reps need a way to identify bad emails.
+They ask their SFDC admin to create a field showing if a record’s email is valid.
+Enter the new Email Invalid field in Marketo!

 Remapping Marketo’s Email Invalid field